Choose a college

 Named A Best Practice Award Course by Online Learning Consortium

-Professional Leadership and Communication for Healthcare (C820) is all about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use those skills to build success for yourself — in your nursing career, as a WGU student, and in your life.
+Inter-Professional Leadership and Communication in Healthcare (C820) is all about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use those skills to build success for yourself — in your healthcare career, as a WGU student, and in your life.

 Medical errors are currently the third leading cause of death in the United States, and experts point to poor communication as the primary contributing factor.

-Communication and emotional intelligence are crucial skills for nurses to have — and they aren't easily learned in isolation.
+Communication and emotional intelligence are crucial skills for nurses and healthcare professionals to have — and they aren't easily learned in isolation.
 That's why this highly rated, one-of-a-kind course is delivered as an instructor-led, group-based online course.

 You will complete the course over two to four weeks.
-You will meet eight times via webcam with a faculty member (course mentor) and a group of your fellow WGU nursing students.
+You will meet eight times via webcam with a faculty member (course mentor) and a group of your fellow WGU College of Health Professions students.
 Each class will be two hours in length.
-There is flexibility in the group you choose — your enrollment counselor or mentor will work with you to find one that will fit into your busy nursing schedule.
+There is flexibility in the group you choose — your enrollment counselor or mentor will work with you to find one that will fit into your busy schedule.

 all times listed in mountain Time (MT)

 Students who have completed this innovative course have benefited from it tremendously.
 Here's what just a few of them have said:

 By reflecting on learning strategies that have worked in the past, and ones I want to develop in the future, I've developed a plan to be successful with the rest of my degree program.